');

 About Marion, VA

-Marion is a small community in Virginia with a population of 5,694 residents.
-The median household income is $37,357 per year, which is below the national average.
-The median age in Marion is 44.2 years.
+Marion is a small town located in Virginia with a population of 5,694 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $37,357 per year, which is 50% below the national median of $75,149.
+The median age of 44.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Marion Ranks in Virginia